ocrmypdf/OCRmyPDF/docs/advanced.rst

    Some ``unpaper`` features cause multiple input or output files to be consumed or produced.
-OCRmyPDF requires ``unpaper`` to consume one file and produce one file.
-An deviation from that condition will result in errors.
+OCRmyPDF requires ``unpaper`` to consume one file and produce one file; errors will result if this assumption is not met.

 .. note::